Digital Measures (Online)

 - Institutional Assessment and Research works with Academic Technologies, the Campus Life Marketing Committee and Marketing and Communications to publicize the survey.
 Instructors and departments, however, can also distribute the survey link and encourage participation.

 Due to logistics, dates will vary each semester.
-Evaluations through Digital Measures Course Response will close before exams begin, and reports will not be available to faculty until after grades are due.
+In order to accommodate classes with end dates that fall outside the typical 8- or 16-week window, we will have multiple administration periods each semester.
+When possible, evaluations through Digital Measures Course Response will close before exams begin, and reports will not be available to faculty until after grades are due.
 Current semester course evaluation dates.

 With each iteration of course evaluations, a "Reporting Available" date is determined.
-The "Reporting Available" date occurs after student grades have been submitted, and all results are provided in aggregate form to protect students' confidentiality.
+The "Reporting Available" date occurs after student grades are due, and all results are provided in aggregate form to protect students' confidentiality.

 When results for a particular iteration are available, instructors will receive an email from Digital Measures (firstname.lastname@example.org).
 Instructions on how to review results and run reports.